openebs-archive/openebs-docs/docs/ugcstor.md

 4. Debugging Restore

-When Velero finishes a Restore, its status changes to `Completed` regardless of whether or not there are issues during the process.
-The number of warnings and errors are indicated in the output columns from velero restore get:
+When Velero finishes a Restore, it's status changes to `Completed` regardless of whether or not there are issues during the process.
+The number of warnings and errors are indicated in the output columns from `velero restore get` command:
 ```
 ~$ velero restore get
 NAME                BACKUP    STATUS      WARNINGS   ERRORS    CREATED                         SELECTOR
 s2-20190221142323   s2        Completed   2          1         2019-02-21 14:23:24 +0530 IST   <none>
 ```

-To delve into the warnings and errors in more detail, you can use velero restore describe:
+To delve into the warnings and errors in more detail, you can use `velero restore describe` command:
 ```
 velero restore describe s2-20190221142323
 ```